andresginera/pgaudi/docs/index.rst

 PGaudi
 ======

-PGaudi is a package for the optimization of the performance of the GaudiMM suite by external parallelization.
+Parallel Gaudi or PGaudi is a package for the optimization of the performance of the GaudiMM suite by an external parallelization.

 .. toctree::
    :maxdepth: 1